revolunet/sublimetext-html-export/README.md

  - you should use [sublime package manager][3]
  - use `cmd+shift+P` then `Package Control: Install Package`
  - look for `Html Export` and install it.

 **Usage :**

  - use `cmd+shift+P` then `Html Export` to export the current file
  - or bind some key in your user key binding
+ - in your HTML Export user settings, customize your codeMirror configuration if needed (lineNumbers, theme...)

 **Uses :**